 In the summer of 2005, a number of law students, adjunct professors and lawyers came together to discuss the possibility of opening an Innocence Project at the law school at UBC.
-After two years of work dividing up the research and preparation tasks, a proposal for the Project was forwarded to the Curriculum Committee at the Faculty.
-In September 2007, the project accepted its first students and began investigating claims of wrongful conviction.
+After two years of research and preparation, a proposal for the UBC Innocence Project (the Project) was forwarded to Allard Law’s Curriculum Committee.
+In September 2007, the Project accepted its first students and began investigating claims of wrongful conviction in British Columbia.

 I. Student Participation

 The class component consists of a weekly co-requisite seminar: “Preventing Wrongful Convictions and Miscarriages of Justice.”
 This seminar reviews the roles of professionals working in the criminal justice system (crown, police, defence, experts, etc) and discusses those areas of evidence which have most frequently led to wrongful convictions.

 The clinical component of the Project can be organized into three further categories:

 - weekly office hours in the UBC Innocence Project office; and